miringan/homework-week-4/pseuodocode.md

 - validate the user's answer (if else with conditionals)

-    - If the user's answer is wrong, subtract time from the timer
+    - If the user's answer is wrong, subtract time from the timer and display a "Wrong." message below the buttons in the next question.

-    - If the user's answer is correct, increment number correct
+    - If the user's answer is correct, increment number correct and display a "Correct." message below the buttons in the next question.

 - display the next question